Physer/physer.github.io/_posts/2025-07-04-auth0-role-based-auth-aspnet.md

 ![User details from .NET Identity](/assets/images/2025-07-04-auth0-role-based-auth-aspnet/aspnet-user-identity-details.png)

 Let's also quickly add a page to log out from the application.
 We will create a page similar to the login page, except now it will log you out.
-Run `touch Pages/Logout.cshtml & touch Pages/Logout.cshtml.cs` (or create them in any way you're comfortable).
+Run `touch Pages/Logout.cshtml & touch Pages/Logout.cshtml.cs` (or create them in any way you'd like).

 Open `Pages/Logout.cshtml` and add the following lines: